Gua-tk/Linux-Auto-Customizer/IMPLEMENTATION.md

 ###### NEW FEATURES
 - [ ] `customizer.sh`: If an argument is provided but not recognized, customizer will try luck by using apt-get to install it --> parametrize the use of package manager
-- [x] `testing.sh`: Tries a batch of functions conserving the output
 - [ ] `testing.sh`: extend to do the install and uninstall of each feature and start to checks that the behaviour is the correct.
 - [ ] `customizer.sh`: Create a unique endpoint for all the code in customizer `customizer.sh` which accepts the arguments install uninstall for the recognized features and make the corresponding calls to sudo uninstall.sh ..., sudo install.sh ...
 And Install.sh ...
 - [ ] `customizer.sh`: customizer.sh help, customizer install, customizer uninstall, customizer parallel, customizer status... basic commands